Tibet 08 Days Overland tour

 Meal: Breakfast

-Today after breakfast we bid farewell to Tibet, drive about 25km to the Kyirung Port, finish Immigration formalities then walk across the custom to Nepal territory and transfer to Kathmandu.
-Drive takes around 7 hours as the road is narrow, bumpy & rough.
-During the rainy season, the road will be muddy and can be closed because of the landslides.
+Final day of our Tibet 08 Days Overland tour ends with bidding farewell to Tibet and carrying incredible memories of amazing Tibet.
+Drive about 25km to the Gyirung Port, finish Immigration formalities then walk across the custom to Nepal territory and then drive to Kathmandu.
+It takes more than 7 hours to reach Kathmandu as the road is narrow, bumpy and rough.
+During the rainy season, the road can be muddy, taking long hours to reach Kathmandu or sometimes it can be closed because of the landslides.

 Location: Kathmandu